Skip to main content

 Once you have found the freight forwarder you want to assign as your agent, click on the star symbol located to the right of the details.

-If at any point you want to remove the freight forwarder as an agent, simply click on the highlighted star and it’ll be removed from the list.
+This means this customer is now set up to receive shared static rates from you.
+If at any point you want to remove the freight forwarder as an agent, click on the highlighted star.

 2. Configure Your Rate Sharing Filters

-Next to the star under My agent, there’s another option under Actions to Share rates.
+Next to the star under My agent, there’s another option under the Actions column to Share rates.
 Click on this to add the rate information you want to share.

 Important: numerous combinations of conditions and criteria can be applied, so make sure that they align with established business practices.

-Find explanations of what each section means below.
+You can find explanations to what each section means below.

 Basic Information